Martin-Kiesewetter/Scraper-Class/README.md

 # Scraper-Class
 Very basic scraping-class to get Url-Content by  public Proxys Look demo.php on how to use.
+The main advantage is, that u dont need to search for proxy-lists.
+Its done by the Class itself.

 ## Install
 + Download Code